After-Shock/Cloudbox-wiki/Nativefier.md

 ## 3. Move the Nativefier App

 Copy the app (e.g.  `.app` in MacOS, `.exe` in Windows) to your desktop or the applications location (i.e. Applications folder in MacOS, Start Menu in Windows)

+# Docker

+The following steps will guide you through setting up Nativefier on your server via docker and using that to generate the app for your PC.